ckoliveira/sastra/README.md

 # Sastra TODO

-- [ ] Fix main panel logo to make it always be visible even when scrolling
+- [ ] Fix middle panel logo to make it always be visible even when scrolling
 - [ ] Add upade and delete post option to post
 - [ ] Add Editing history to posts
+- [ ] Filter post list while typing in search bar
+- [ ] Pick a better font and a better letter logo